SerlithNetwork/ConfigAPI/README.md

 # OVERRIDE is set to true.
 ```

-#### @Manual

-Used when you plan to directly read values from the config document,
-prevents the section from being touched by the unknown key remover.

-If a field is a map, it is automatically marked as manual so its entries aren't removed.

-Please see the `Direct Access` section below for more information.

 ### Final Members

 If a field or class is marked final, its value is always reset in the config.